Home

 It can be as simple as strumming on muted strings or it can go right into the most complex jazz chord progressions.
 Your choice.

-Every style of music has it's own rhythm guitar grooves.
+Every style of music has its own rhythm guitar grooves.

 Rock, Blues, Jazz, Country, Your name it.